dillon-rose/FivemDiscordPerms/README.md

 - to get the guild ID of a discord server right click on the server icon and click copy ID at the bottom
 - to get the role ID of a discord role open the server setting -> click on roles -> right click on the role -> click copy ID

-- an example of a completed permission config should look something like this
+- an example of a completed permission.js file should look something like this
 ```
 const permissions = {
     // ["GUILD_ONE_ID_HERE"]: {